Kimi K2 Thinking: 1T Open-Source Reasoning AI Model

 Day-0 Deployment Platforms

 Kimi K2 Thinking launched with immediate support across multiple platforms. vLLM (nightly builds) provides OpenAI-compatible API access with official recipes and documentation.
-Cloud endpoints include Arena/Yupp, Baseten, and integration with app tooling like anycoder and Cline.
+Cloud endpoints include Arena/Yupp, Baseten, Fireworks AI, Novita, and Parasail, as well as integration with app tooling like anycoder and Cline.
 For Mac users, MLX enables native INT4 inference on dual M3 Ultras with pipeline parallelism, achieving approximately 3.5K tokens at ~15 tokens/second.

 Infrastructure Challenges